Born: September 18, 1964

 Ravel and Peters catapulted into 2009, winning the Grand Prix at the Exquis World Dressage Masters in Wellington, Fla., with an impressive effort.
 At the Rolex FEI World Cup Finals in Las Vegas, Ravel and Peters re-wrote history, beating out nine-time (and defending) World Cup champion Anky van Grunsven and Isabell Werth, to win both the Grand Prix and the Freestyle.
 In July, Ravel and Peters traveled to Germany for CDIO Aachen, where the pair won all three tests: the Grand Prix, the Grand Prix Special, and the Grand Prix Freestyle.
 This impressive sweep marked the first time an American combination had ever achieved this feat.

-That fall the pair was the anchor for the U.S. Team at the Alltech FEI World Equestrian Games in Lexington, Ky.
+In the fall of 2010 the pair was the anchor for the U.S. Team at the Alltech FEI World Equestrian Games in Lexington, Ky.
 Peters collected the first Individual Championship medal of his career when he rode Ravel to the Bronze in the Grand Prix Special.
 Two nights later, Peters and Ravel put in another heroic effort to capture the Bronze again in the Freestyle.

-At the Collecting Gaits Farm/USEF Dressage Festival of Champions, Peters dominated in the Grand Prix, Intermediaire I, and Prix St. Georges divisions.
+At the Collecting Gaits Farm/USEF Dressage Festival of Champions, Peters dominated in the Grand Prix, Intermediaire I, and Prix St. Georges.
 With Ravel, Peters took home top honors in the Grand Prix, Grand Prix Special, and Grand Prix Freestyle.
-He and Weltino’s Magic won the and the Prix St. Georges, Intermediaire I, and Intermediaire I Freestyle, .
+He and Weltino’s Magic won the and the Prix St. Georges, Intermediaire I, and Intermediaire I Freestyle.

 Peters partnered with Weltino’s Magic to represent the U.S. at the 2011 Pan American Games in Guadalajara, Mexico.
-The pair performed beautifully, bringing home Team and Individual Gold Medals for the U.S.
+The pair performed beautifully, bringing home Team and Individual Gold Medals.

 Peters traveled to Europe and maintained his top form as he prepared for the 2014 WEG.
 At CDI4* Fritzens-Schindlhof, he won the Intermediaire I and Prix St. Georges with Rosamunde and finished second in the Grand Prix and Grand Prix Freestyle with Legolas 92.
 Peters then traveled to CDI3* Verden with Legolas 92 and won the Grand Prix and Grand Prix Special.
 At the 2014 Alltech FEI World Equestrian Games, Peters and Legolas 92 guided the U.S. team to a fourth-place finish, in addition to finishing in 10th in the Grand Prix Special and Grand Prix Freestyle.